TEHIK-EE/ig-encounter-episode-condition/input/pagecontent/index.md

 It provides some conventions on how to structure IG, build it and publish generated website.

+Source code for this IG is available in [GitHub](https://github.com/TEHIK-EE/ig-ee-starter).

 [//]: # (REMOVE_ME: Needed only for this specific IG starter)
 ### How to start